It might sound super cheesy but won’t be wrong to say that behind every successful company, there are the right metrics they measure.

 4. Technician utilization

 Measuring operational efficiency without tracking the cost factor is a classic attempt to fail.
 Cost is always a determining factor in the quality of services delivered.
 And therefore it is necessary for the operations managers to track technician utilization for billable hours.
+While the cost might be an easy-to-track aspect, the role of the field service scheduling system can not be undermined here.

 The field service technician’s utilization rate is calculated by the number of hours spent on service requests by the total hours worked.

-Depending on the strategic requirement of your field service process, you can track time spent on billable projects i.e. on revenue-generating activities and productive utilization of the technician to track the time spent on maintaining continuity of operations.
+Depending on the strategic requirement of your field service process, you can track time spent on billable projects i.e. on revenue-generating activities and productive utilization of the technician to track the time spent on maintaining the continuity of operations.

 5. Inventory and spares turnover rate